-Tseng successfully defended her title, closing with a three under par 69 to win the Women’s British Open at Carnoustie.
-The World No. 1 from Taiwan put together rounds of 71, 66, 66 and 69 to finish four shots ahead of Brittany Lang on 12 under par.
-She became the youngest player, male or female, to win 5 major titles.
+Tseng successfully defended her title, closing with a three under par 69 to win at Carnoustie.
+The World No. 1 from Taiwan put together rounds of 71, 66, 66 and 69 to finish four shots ahead of Brittany Lang on 12 under par becoming the youngest player, male or female, to win 5 major titles.

 Tseng started the final round with a four shot lead over Katherine Hull, before dropping three shots and narrowing the gap, leaving herself with an essential putt on the last to win the championship.
 She holed the putt and became the youngest ever three-time Major champion.